Configuring Additional Settings for a

 (Optional) Application Recognition

 & Control is enabled by default.
-Manages the usage and
+This setting manages

-reporting of network guest application activities.
-You can see the
+the usage and reporting of network guest application activities.
+You can see

 (Optional) Under DHCP,